What Exactly Is A Coffee Cherry? Potential Health Benefits Of This Underrated Fruit

 Cascara ("husk" in Spanish) tea results from boiling the coffee fruit's discarded skins into a subtly floral, cinnamon-tasting tea.
 Because it's brewed from dried fruit, cascara is closer to an herbal, tisane-like tea than brewed coffee.

-Besides decreasing waste from coffee production, cascara—with its high caffeine content and antioxidant power—makes for a wholesome tea with potential to support cognitive abilities and improve physical performance.
+Besides decreasing waste from coffee production, cascara—with its high caffeine content5 and antioxidant power—makes for a wholesome tea with potential to support cognitive abilities and improve physical performance6.

 It might support brain health.